mobilecoinfoundation/mcips/text/0042-partial-fill-rules.md

 (This is also the reasoning for all other RingCT-based cryptocurrencies.)

-However, once we start doing partial fills, now we have a situation where the counter-party has to create the masked value for the originator.
+However, once we start doing partial fills, now we have a situation where the counterparty has to create the masked value for the originator.
 If consensus does not in some way validate the masked value, then a griefing attack becomes possible:

 * An originator makes a signed partial fill offer.
 * A counterparty fills the offer, but poisons the masked values going to the originator.